 (These instructions are completely customizable.
 After clicking "Use This Assignment With My Students", update the instructions on the Edit Tab of the assignment.)

-Objective: Summarize the story in a 4-8 cell storyboard describing the main events in the beginning, middle, and end of the story.
+Objective: After listening to the story of Rama and Sita, create a narrative storyboard that includes important details from the beginning, middle, and end of the story.

 Requirements: Beginning, Middle, and End of the story.

 Difficulty Level 3 (Developing to Mastery)